 Wave - Particle Duality | Image Credit: Unknown

-Hypothetically, what we are embedded within is likely also embedded within us.
+What we are embedded within is also embedded within us.
 Much like a Russian nesting doll.
-Everything we see is everything we are and what if the space between is simply superposition.
+Everything we see is everything we are.

 "The dilemma of nested vantage" | Image Credit: James Lee